 Yes, this is our very own Canberra Dog Walks meetup group.
 We schedule regular social group walks most weeks, usually following a favourite Canberra Dog Walks route.
-That means an off leash opportunity (for obedient, well socialised dogs); interesting stuff for humans like great views, historic buildings and cool sculptures; and an optional coffee at a dog friendly cafe at the end of the walk.
+That means an off-leash opportunity (for reasonably obedient, well-socialised dogs); interesting stuff for humans like great views, historic buildings and cool sculptures; and an optional coffee at a dog friendly café at the end of the walk.

-We ask a very modest $5 from each participating adult to help towards the meetup subscription, website and internet costs.
+We run these on a not-for-profit basis and ask a very modest $6.20 from each participating adult to help towards our costs.

 Go to the meetup page to see more info.
 Join up (it's free) if you'd like to know about, and rsvp for, upcoming walks.

 The veterinary clinic at the Curtin shops organises a walk every Saturday morning at 7.30 am.
-The route takes about 45 minutes following a loop through Curtin's pretty off leash areas, although most walkers keep their dogs on leash.
-You don't need to register; just turn up by 7.30 at the clinic at 31-35 Curtin Place (located at the far end of the car park adjacent to Theodore Street).
+The route takes about 45 minutes following a loop through Curtin's pretty off-leash areas, although most walkers keep their dogs on-leash.
+You don't need to register ahead of time; just turn up by 7.30 at the clinic at 31-35 Curtin Place (located at the far end of the car park adjacent to Theodore Street).

 It's easy to track down this super friendly club - just follow the enthusiastic woofs!
 All beagles, part-beagles and 'honorary beagles' (any other dogs) are welcome.
 Group walks are usually held on the first Sunday each month.
 The club also organises play dates, scent hunts, sports days, and more.
 See the club's Facebook page or email email@example.com.